codeformuenster/MS-Event-Scrapy/README.md

 This Scrapy-project can be used to extract event information from the event calendar of the city of Münster.

 ## Dependencies and installation
-The only dependency of this project is Scrapy itself.
+The only mandatory dependency of this project is Scrapy itself.
 See the official documentation to see how it is installed: https://docs.scrapy.org/en/latest/intro/install.html

+If you want to push events into an Elasticsearch you also need the package `elasticsearch`.

 ## Usage
 To run the crawler and write the results into the file events.json use: